1st Edition

 Biography

-Arpita Roy, PhD, is working as an Assistant Professor in the Department of Biotechnology in the School of Engineering and Technology at Sharda University, Greater Noida, India.
+Arpita Roy, PhD, is an Assistant Professor of Biotechnology at the School of Engineering and Technology at Sharda University, Greater Noida, India.
 Her specialization is in plant biotechnology, nanobiotechnology, environmental biotechnology, and microbiology.
-She has been teaching graduate and postgraduate students of biotechnology.
-She has taught topics related to plant biotechnology, microbiology, bioprocess engineering, and solid waste management.
 She has edited two books and authored more than 25 scientific articles and 18 book chapters from international publishers.
 She has presented and participated in numerous state, national, and international conferences, seminars, workshops, and symposiums.
 She received a commendable research award for excellence in research during the years 2019 and 2020.
 She has served as an editorial board member and reviewer for several reputed international journals.